emadryzaite/Credit-Risk-Model-Validation/README.md

 We counted sensitivity (0.5768143), specificity (0.9473551), precision (0.5953307), negative predictive (0.9434152) and accuracy (0.9034921).
 We got better accuracy on test se then on train data set.
 The model recognizes well if the client subscribed a term deposit.

-We also wanted to check ROC curve we can see that values are close to 1 so the model is good at the diagnostic properties

 <img width="150" alt="Screenshot 2024-04-24 at 16 42 21" src="https://github.com/emadryzaite/Task-for-Intern-in-Credit-Risk-Model-Validation/assets/113093671/130ddb22-3366-4f48-88ef-34dbd005461d">

+We also wanted to check ROC curve we can see that values are close to 1 so the model is good at the diagnostic properties.